deepfield-ml/yarndb/readme.md

 brew install yarndb
 ```

-Initialize :
+Initialize （Creates and loads in a ` data ` folder in current directory):

 ```bash
 yarndb init
 ```
-（Creates and loads in a ` data ` folder in current directory)

 Add a record:

 ```bash